opencloud-community/ot-setup/README.md

 We recommend using nginx as reverse-proxy.
 Please refer the [official nginx documentation](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) for further information.

-As inspiration, we provide configuration examples in the directory `./lite/extras/nginx-samples`.
+As an inspiration, we provide configuration examples in the directory `./lite/extras/nginx-samples`.
 Customize it to your needs.

 ## Setup OpenTalk services

 ### Clone the `ot-setup` repository

 Clone the git repository to a location of your choice.
 Since we are using directory based docker volumes in this deployment guide, make sure there is enough storage on that location.
 We recommend using `/opt/opentalk` for this.

 ```bash
 git clone https://gitlab.opencode.de/opentalk/ot-setup.git /opt/opentalk